 9. Yellow corn chips, blue corn chips, kale chips

-10. Granola Bars (Kind bars are our favorite!)
+10. Granola Bars and Energy Bars (Kind bars are our favorite!)

 11. Dried Fruit